 “Educating Minds to Change Lives”

-Executive Board Positions of the Council consist of the following: President, Vice President, Treasurer, Events Coordinator, Publicity Coordinator, Affairs Minister, Alumni Chair, and Community Service Chair.
-Elections to fill these positions are normally held in the spring preceding the new academic year.
+Executive Board Positions of the Council consist of the following: President, Vice President, Treasurer, and Public Relations.
+Elections to fill these positions are normally held in the Spring preceding the new academic year.